pdelteil/gf/README.md

 }
 ```

-To help reduce pattern length and complexity a little, you can specify a list of multiple patterns too:
+To help reduce pattern length and complexity, you can specify a list of multiple patterns:

 ```
 ▶ cat ~/.gf/php-sources-multiple.json